-- (1) The Attorney-General, after consultation with any other Minister whose area of responsibility may be affected by the guidelines, may make guidelines for or with respect to- - (a) the offences suitable for being subject to infringement notices under this Act or any other Act or other instrument;
+- The Attorney-General, after consultation with any other Minister whose area of responsibility may be affected by the guidelines, may make guidelines for or with respect to- - (a) the offences suitable for being subject to infringement notices under this Act or any other Act or other instrument; - (b) the level of penalty suitable for being subject to infringement notices; - (c) the administration of this Act including- - (i) a model code of conduct to apply to issuing officers and enforcement agencies unless an enforcement agency has adopted its own code of conduct; - (ii) the criteria to be considered in determining whether a person is entitled to a payment plan and the s.

-S. 5(1)(a) amended by No. 32/2006 s.
 5(a).

+S. 5(1)(a) amended by No. 32/2006